 - All equipment being used is connected to building power using standard configuration cords and receptacles.

 - The total voltage draw does not exceed 110 volts with a maximum of 15 amps per circuit.
-Circuits which have been overloaded are not guaranteed to be addressed by City staff at the time of your event, potentially resulting in a loss of power.
+Circuits that have been overloaded are not guaranteed to be addressed by City staff at the time of your event, potentially resulting in a loss of power.

 Permit and Inspection required